 Here are some tips to make never-fail sweets and desserts:

-• While making sweets, rinse the pan with ice-cold water immediately before adding the ingredients.
+- While making sweets, rinse the pan with ice-cold water immediately before adding the ingredients.
 This will help to preventthe ingredients from sticking to the pan.

 - Use a double-boiler for melting chocolate to prevent chocolate from scorching orburning.
 A double-boiler can easily be fashioned by placing a heat-proof bowl or pan over a pan of simmering water.
 Do not allow the bottom of the pan to touch the hot water.

 - Be careful not to touch hot caramel.
 It can cause severe burns.

-• Use skimmed milk instead of regular milk for a low-calorie version of the dessert.
+- Use skimmed milk instead of regular milk for a low-calorie version of the dessert.

-• To make perfect whipped cream, make sure that everything is cold: chill the cream, the bowl and the whisk or beater.
+- To make perfect whipped cream, make sure that everything is cold: chill the cream, the bowl and the whisk or beater.